artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    For more information on editing the :term:`digital object` filename with the rename module, see: :ref:`rename-digital-object`.

-4. To the right of the edit fields, there is a checkbox corresponding to each field.
-By default, the title and slug checkboxes will be checked - this means that they are enabled for editing.
+4. Above the edit fields, there is a checkbox corresponding to each field.
+By default, all three checkboxes will be checked - this means that they are enabled for editing.
 You can uncheck these fields at any time to disable them - doing so will undo any changes made and prevent the field from updating when the "Update" button is clicked.

 5. Place your cursor in the :term:`field` whose value you would like to edit, and make changes as necessary.
 For reference, the original value before